aike/thview.js/README.md

 ##NOTE
  - ThView.js requires web server.
 It does not work from local file.
- - The image file must be located on same origin.
+ - The image file must be located at same origin.

 ##Credit
 ThView.js is licenced under MIT License.
 Copyright 2013, aike (@aike1000)